deep-security/aws-waf/README.md

 ### sqli

-The *sqli* command designs a set of rules to help complete your AWS WAF deployment.
-There are charges associated with each rule that the script creates.
+The *sqli* command provides recommendation as to which instances should be protected by an rule with an SQLi match set.
+Additionally, you can ask the command to create an SQLi match set that covers most web applications.

+There is no charge for the match set.
+Charge start when you create a rule using the match set.

-The script can be run in ```--dryrun``` to see the end result before pushing the rules to AWS.
-This can help you get a better idea of the cost associated with the new rule set.
+The script can be run in ```--dryrun``` to see the end result before pushing the match set to AWS.
+This can help you get a better idea of what is being created.